 - Goals and priorities of recruitment should be disseminated to all faculty involved in recruitment.

 - Prioritize implicit bias training for all individuals involved in recruitment including ways bias is introduced during the virtual interview process.

-- Train interviewers- goals of interview, consider blinding scores, appropriate questions, and responses
+- Train interviewers regarding the goals of the interview, appropriate questions and responses.

-- Consider delegating a program faculty “champion” to assess gender-based bias during the recruitment process.
+- Consider delegating a program faculty/staff “champion” to assess gender-based bias metrics during the recruitment process.